MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-large-sessions.md

 If a group of people is staying together on an ongoing basis, potentially with people coming and going from it, you can give the group a name (for example, a guid – following the same naming rules as for regular sessions).

-As each member comes and goes from the group, they should add or remove the group name to their own “groups” property, which is an array of strings:
+As each member comes and goes from the group, they should add or remove the group name to their own "groups" property, which is an array of strings:

 ```json
 {